I do not have a restraining order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

 - s/he has been discharged from custody within the past 20 years after having been found not guilty of a crime by reason of mental disease or defect;

-- s/he has been confined on or after October 1, 2013, in a hospital for persons with psychiatric disabilities within the past 5 years by order of a probate court (or if the person already has a valid permit or certificate to carry firearms, it is unlawful to have a firearm if s/he has been confined in such hospital within the past twelve months);
+- s/he has been confined on or after October 1, 2013, in a hospital for persons with psychiatric disabilities within the past five years by order of a probate court, or within the past 1 year if the person already has a valid permit or certificate to carry firearms;

-- s/he has been voluntarily admitted on or after October 1, 2013, to a hospital for persons with psychiatric disabilities or within the past six months for care and treatment of a psychiatric disability (for reasons other than - or in addition to - being an alcohol-dependent person or a drug-dependent person); or
+- s/he has been voluntarily admitted on or after October 1, 2013, to a hospital for persons with psychiatric disabilities or within the past six months for care and treatment of a psychiatric disability; Note: This does not apply if:

 - s/he has been adjudicated as a “mental defective” or has been committed to a mental institution (and therefore is prohibited from shipping, transporting, possessing or receiving a firearm under the federal law 18 USC 922(g)(4)).1

 In addition, a person can be denied a certificate to carry a revolver or pistol if any of the following are true:

 - s/he meets any of the conditions listed in numbers 1-4 above;

 - s/he is an “alien” who is illegally or unlawfully in the United States; or